-“The main social impact is the improvement of the success rate for students and the increase in the literacy rate. “
+“The main social impact is the improvement of the success rate for students and the increase of the literacy rate. “

 What was the motivation behind starting Kwiizi?

 250 million children worldwide cannot read, write or demonstrate basic arithmetic skills.
-Many of these children, in developing countries, do not have regular access to quality schools or teachers.
-Moreover, the pressure to achieve universal primary education enrollment has amplified the overcrowding of classrooms and the hiring of unqualified teachers, resulting in sub-standard learning.
+Many of these children are without regular access, in developing countries, to quality schools or teachers.
+To compound the problem, the pressure to achieve universal primary education enrollment has worsened the overcrowding of classrooms and the hiring of unqualified teachers, resulting in sub-standard learning.
 In fact, UNESCO estimates that the world will need 1.6 million teachers by 2015.
 And that number is expected to double by 2030.
 Our mission is to help learners access information by democratizing knowledge and allowing cheap communication, regardless of the environment.

 What was your occupation before you created the startup?

-It took us 14 months and 500 000 FCFA.
-We used our savings and loans from our families.
+500 000 FCFA.
+We used our savings and loan from our families.

 We first created a web platform for interaction between teachers and students.
 It was a digital workplace that allowed students to follow the development of courses and curricula.
-With the instability of internet connection, only a few students had access to content.
-More students have expressed the need to access digital books and courses since their physical libraries were not enough furnished.
-So we have developed a platform that provides offline learning content.
+With the instability of internet connection, only few students had access to content.
+More students have expressed the need to have access to digital books and courses, since the library was not enough furnished.
+So we have developed a platform that allows offline learning content, making provisions by teachers.
 We contacted Wikipedia to develop their project for offline content.
-The work was appreciated and the Wikipedia Foundation has trusted us by providing us with their learning content.
+The work was appreciated and the Wikipedia foundation has trusted us by providing us with their learning content.

 What were the main challenges you faced when starting Kwiizi?

 The main challenge was that, in the beginning, we did not have financial support from the government.
 At that time, we needed money to buy materials.
 There are many materials we had to buy and we had to test them while improving the technology.
-Also, we did not have enough funds to employ people that would work on the application.
+We did not have money for that, and also to employ people that would work on the application.
 That is why it took more than a year to develop the technology.

-Another challenge was that people around us were not understanding what we were doing.
-Since the project was not very clear in the beginning, people did not trust the technology.
+Another challenge was that people around us were not understanding what we were doing, because at the beginning, the project was not very clear and people did not trust the technology.

-What opportunities do you think Cameroon has to offer in terms of entrepreneurship?
+What opportunities do you think Cameroon has to offer to young entrepreneurs?

-Cameroon is now giving more opportunities for people to start their own businesses.
-For example, there is a department of the Ministry of Economy called “ Bureau d’Accompagnement à la Creation d’Entreprise” which helps people create their company in three days.
+Cameroon is now giving some opportunities to people to start their own businesses.
+For example, we have a department of the Ministry of Economy that they call “ Bureau d’accompagnement à la creation d’entreprise.”
+It helps people create their company in three days.
 So, within three days, you can fill all the documents you need and start.
 There are some other options.
-The Minister of Posts and Telecommunications, for example, created a center of incubation for young people who have projects they want to develop.
+The Minister of Posts and Telecommunications, for example, created a center of incubation for youths who have projects they want to develop.
 When you go there, they will mentor your project.
 There are many coaches that will help you build a business plan, and then they can help you launch by giving you an allocation or the materials you need.

 Where do you see Kwiizi in the future?